ps-copilot-sandbox/copilot-operations-demo/README.md

 We provide you with several **Code Tour** exercises, to practice Copilot interactions.

 > **Note:** This is an IDE based demo, we recommend to run this via [GitHub Codespaces](https://github.com/features/codespaces).
 We provide a Devcontainer configuration that provides all the required IDE components (VS Code).
+> If you do not have [GitHub Codespaces](https://github.com/features/codespaces), just clone this Repo and use a local *devcontainer* in you VS-Code IDE.

 ---